pennomi/openwest2015-angular-slides/README.md

-# openwest2015-polymer-slides
+# openwest2015-angular-slides
-Slide deck for our Polymer Talk at OpenWest 2015
+Slide deck for our Angular Presentation at OpenWest 2015